-The first step that any effective strategy facilitator takes is to understand their problems.
-Every company’s problems are unique, and we always take that into account.
+The first step that any effective strategy facilitator takes when working with an organization is to understand their problems.
+Each organization's problems are unique, and we always take that into account.
 However, we’ve gathered data on 500 people and their biggest strategy roadblocks.
 Over 75% fall into three key buckets: Understanding the process, getting alignment and setting and keeping strategic goals.
 As understanding the problem is the first step to productive problem solving, this post highlights them and offers tips to help.

 30% of professionals are stuck on getting started and following the process

 A third of professionals we surveyed said that they are stuck in the planning process, often at the beginning.
 Due to the immense undertaking of changing strategies, the management can feel very overwhelmed.
 This sentiment leads to delays, inconsistent efforts, and lack of tangible action.

 Here are the most common problems we hear from people who have trouble getting started:

 If your strategy is broken, no one is producing to their full potential.
 It is therefore the leadership’s task to communicate the priority in having a functional strategic plan.
 We recognize that this process is like herding cats.
 An effective strategy is to target a function’s pain points, whether it is inefficiencies, disorganization, or gaps in communication.
 Then, make and communicate a commitment to incorporate these pain points in your strategy.
 Motivated by solving their pain points, the team is much more likely to buy-in.

 Here's a more in-depth video walkthrough of the strategic planning process: